 Although the honors courses are challenging and invigorating, a large part of the NMU honors program experience happens beyond the courses and the physical classroom.

-The John and Shirley Berry, and Mary Campbell scholarships are available specifically for students involved in the honors program.
-Learn more about its history and requirements.
+Several scholarships are available exclusively for students involved in the Honors Program.
+Learn more about the history of our scholarships and their requirements.

 Honors Student Organization